Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ### Custom block list example

-After having set the build area in game with `/setbuildarea ~ ~ ~ ~10 ~10 ~10`, requesting heightmap data that ignores various "soft" soil and water can be done by calling the endpoint `GET /heightmap?blocks=#air,sand,gravel,dirt,clay,grass_block`, resulting in the following response:
+After having set the build area in game with `/buildarea set ~ ~ ~ ~10 ~10 ~10`, requesting heightmap data that ignores various "soft" soil and water can be done by calling the endpoint `GET /heightmap?blocks=#air,sand,gravel,dirt,clay,grass_block`, resulting in the following response:

 ```json
 [